learn-co-curriculum/.github/.github/ISSUE_TEMPLATE/readme-report.md

 ## What should be changed?

 > Suggest your change here.
-Let us know what section or line of the Readme needs
+Let us know what section or line of the README needs
 > to be updated, and any proposed corrections.
 Include the line number(s) if
 > possible.